croessner/nauthilus-ui/README.md

 - User session information is stored in browser memory only
 - MongoDB provides reliable server-side storage
 - Configuration persists even if the browser data is cleared
-- The Express backend provides API endpoints to interact with MongoDB
+- The Go API server provides endpoints to interact with MongoDB

 ### Backend Health Check

-- The UI includes a proxy middleware to handle backend health checks
+- The Go API server includes health check endpoints
-- Health checks are performed server-side through Node.js to avoid CORS issues
-- The proxy is implemented in `src/setupProxy.js` using http-proxy-middleware
+- The `/api/health` endpoint checks the overall API server health
+- The `/api/health/mongodb` endpoint checks the MongoDB connection
-- This allows the UI to check connectivity to the Nauthilus backend without CORS restrictions
+- This allows the UI to check connectivity to the backend and database

-### Node.js Server Requirement
+### Go API Server

-- The UI now requires a Node.js server to handle proxy requests to the backend
+- The application uses a Go-based API server built with the Gin framework
+- The Go server handles all backend operations including:
+  - API endpoints for configuration management
+  - MongoDB database interactions
+  - User authentication and JWT token management
+  - Health checks and monitoring
-- In development mode, this is handled by the Create React App development server
+- In development mode, the Go server runs separately from the React development server
+  - CORS is automatically enabled in development mode
+  - You can control this behavior by setting the `GO_ENV` environment variable:
+    - When `GO_ENV` is not set or is not "production", CORS is enabled
+    - When `GO_ENV=production`, CORS is disabled
-- In production, a custom Express server (`server.js`) is used to:
+- In production, the Docker setup includes:
-  - Serve the static files from the build directory
+  - A Go API server container that serves both the static React files and handles API requests
-  - Handle proxy requests for backend health checks and JWT token requests
-- The Docker setup has been updated to:
-  - Use node:18-alpine instead of nginx:alpine
-  - Run the Express server on port 3000
-  - Map container port 3000 to host port 80
+  - A MongoDB container for data storage

 ### Supported File Formats